-Regulation of recycled water schemes is primarily the responsibility of local governments.
+Regulation of recycled water schemes, also known as 'reuse' schemes, is primarily the responsibility of local governments.
 The EPA, with the help of the Wastewater Reuse Coordinating Group, provides advice on the development of sustainable reuse schemes.
 If the wastewater comes from a treatment plant regulated by the EPA, the EPA also authorises that plant to discharge to the reuse scheme.

 information on how EPA’s regulatory approach supports the sustainable reuse of treated

 effluent is provided by the Regulatory Framework for Sustainable

 Discharge of Treated Wastewater from Level 2 WWTPs.

 Some Permits and Environment Protection Notices (EPNs) require a feasibility study to be undertaken to determine whether it is feasible to divert effluent to reuse rather than discharging it to the environment.
 The Effluent Reuse Feasibility Study Guidelines, August 2011 describe what information must be provided to the EPA in order satisfy these requirements.